Camille Norment: Plexus, Context and Constellations

 The space features a rotating and expanding guest-curated library of books and vinyl records for visitors to select and listen to on turntables.
-For the initial gesture, Seth Cluett and James Hoff curated a selection of texts and sound that will unfold incrementally throughout the project.
+For the initial gesture, Seth Cluett and James Hoff curated a selection of texts and sound in collaboration with Camille Norment that will unfold incrementally throughout the project.
 Visitors are also invited to listen to an audio montage mixed by Hoff that highlights the use of feedback within the horror genre in TV and film.

 Max Neuhaus’s Max-Feed (1966), a portable, self-contained feedback instrument conceived for mass production, accentuates the presentation.
 Displayed here in a vitrine, Max-Feed functions as a visual register of sonic feedback, which is an operative strategy and mode of engagement throughout Plexus and Norment’s practice more generally.
 In another reference to feedback through acts of collaboration and accumulation, visitors are encouraged to share their own suggestions for the library’s book and vinyl collections via this form.